rp42dev/OpenAI-Marketing-Assistant/README.md

         "1": {
             "name": "Identify Niche Problem and solution",
             "instructions": "Task 1: Based on user input, identify a niche problem and solution that the product or service can address.
-Provide a brief description of the problem and how the product or service can solve it.", "role": "user"
+Provide a brief description of the problem and how the product or service can solve it.", "role": "system"
         },
         "2": {
-            "name": "Define Target Audience and create Avatar", "instructions": "Task 2: based on previous task, define the target audience and create an avatar for the target audience.
-Include demographics, psychographics, and any other relevant information.", "role": "user"
+            "name": "Define Target Audience and create Avatar", "instructions": "Task 2: based on previous task 1, define the target audience and create an avatar for the target audience.
+Include demographics, psychographics, and any other relevant information.", "role": "system"
         },
         "3": {
             "name": "Write a Sales Letter in the form of a Story PAS", "instructions": "task 3: Write a sales letter in the form of a story using the Problem-Agitate-Solution (PAS) framework.
-The story should address the problem identified in task 1 and how the product or service can solve it.", "role": "user"
+The story should address the problem identified in task 1 and task 2, how the product or service can solve it.", "role": "system"
         }
     }
 }
 ```

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug fixes, please feel free to open an issue or submit a pull request.